lacerbi/tics-2020-tutorial/README.md

 ## Instructions

-- Download the tutorial folder somewhere on your computer: [download](https://github.com/lacerbi/tics-2020-tutorial/archive/master.zip).
+- Download and unzip the tutorial folder somewhere on your computer: [download](https://github.com/lacerbi/tics-2020-tutorial/archive/master.zip).
 - To run the tutorial, you will need a standard scientific Python 3.x installation with Jupyter notebook (such as [Anaconda](https://www.anaconda.com/distribution/)).
 - You will also need the `CMA-ES` optimization algorithm (see [here](https://github.com/CMA-ES/pycma)).
 You can install CMA-ES from the command line with `pip install cma`.
 - Then open the Jupyter notebook `tics-intro-model-fitting-notebook.ipynb` (you should have *Jupyter notebook* installed as part of Anaconda).